nadineproject/nadine/docs/index.rst

 Nadine is a Django web project which runs behind the scenes of coworking spaces.

 Nadine has four applications: Member, Staff, Admin, and Tablet.
-These three applications help an administrator manage their coworking space.
+These applications help your management team facilitate your coworking community.

 License & Copyright